ajeetraina/redis/2/key space/README.md

 - Explain the difference between Redis' and the OS' reports of RAM consumption

+### Explanation:

+Redis maintains several private data structures for managing the internals of the keyspace.
+The most notable data structure is the global dictionary (a hash map) that maps key names to their (pointers to their) respective values.

+Naturally, these internal administrative data structures incur some overhead in terms of RAM.
+The bigger the dataset becomes, so do global keyspace overheads.
+That said, the global overheads are comparatively negligible once the dataset starts growing.

 Infra Setup:

 - Memory => 1 GB